Request a Consultation

 We Work With Everyone Involved in the Estate

 Estate real estate situations involve multiple parties with different roles and concerns.
-We understand the process and work professionally with everyone at the table.
+National Auction USA understands the process and works professionally with everyone at the table.

 Executors of a Will

-You're responsible for settling the estate efficiently and correctly.
-Auction gives you a documented, defensible process with a defined closing date.
+You are responsible for settling the estate efficiently and correctly.
+Auction provides a documented, defensible process with a defined closing date the court can rely on.

 Trustees

-Managing trust assets requires demonstrating fair market value was achieved.
-Competitive bidding creates a transparent, court-ready record of the sale.
+Managing trust real property requires demonstrating that fair market value was achieved.
+Competitive bidding produces a transparent, court-ready record of the sale.

 Heirs & Family Members

 When multiple heirs need to agree on a sale, auction removes the negotiation.
-Proceeds are split cleanly and objectively based on final bid price.
+Proceeds are split cleanly and objectively based on the final bid price, documented and final.

 Attorneys & Legal Professionals

-We work alongside estate attorneys to ensure the process meets fiduciary requirements and all documentation is in order for probate court.
+National Auction USA works alongside Montana estate attorneys to make sure the process meets fiduciary requirements and documentation is in order for probate court.

 Why Auction for Estate Property